outscale/COGNAC/bin/README.md

 # get_argument_list

-Take an object componant in `paths` or in `components.schema`, and give a list of all it arguments.
+Retrieves an object component from `paths` or `components.schema` and returns a list of all its arguments.

 usage:
 ```